Kong/aws-blogposts/Konnect2.4-CPDP+EKS/Konnect2.4-CPDP+EKS.md

 Here's a Reference Architecture implemented in AWS:

-*   The Control Plane runs as a Docker container on an EC2 instance.
-Notice the PostgreSQL RDS Database is located behind the CP.
-*   The first Data Plane runs as another Docker container on a different EC2 instance.
-*   The second Data Plane runs on an Elastic Kubernetes Service (EKS) Cluster.
+*   Both Control Plane and Data Plane runs on an Elastic Kubernetes Service (EKS) Cluster in different namespaces.
+*   PostgreSQL Database is located behind the CP.